Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 ### Implementation

-CameraKit's main target is Kotlin projects however the base `camerakit-partner` module does not depend or require Kotlin to function (Kotlin projects can use `camerakit-kotlin` for official extensions).
-The API CameraKit exposes is Java friendly.
+The base `camerakit-partner` module is designed to be fully Java compatible therefore it does not require Kotlin standard library nor its toolchain to be available in pure Java projects.
+On the other hand, Kotlin projects are advised to use the `camerakit-kotlin` for official extensions.

 Here is an example of applying a lens with CameraKit in Java:

 ```java
 public final class BasicActivity extends AppCompatActivity implements LifecycleOwner {